cplett/cplett.github.io/page/xtb/1-sp.md

 </div>
 {% include defaulttab.html id="open-2" %}

-The predicted energy difference of those two conformers with CCSD(T) is 1.4 kcal/mol.
+The predicted energy difference between these two conformers, as calculated using CCSD(T), is 1.4 kcal/mol.

-{% include note.html content='GFN-FF and also GFN2-xTB might yield larger errors in conformational energies for electronically more complex systems and might even fail to predict the energetically lowest conformer.
-In such cases, DFT refinment with, *e.g.*, **CENSO** is recommended for a reliable predictions.
+{% include note.html content='GFN-FF and GFN2-xTB may exhibit larger errors in conformational energies for electronically complex systems and might even fail to identify the lowest-energy conformer.
+In such cases, DFT refinement with methods like **CENSO** is recommended for more reliable predictions.

-A way to improve the performance of GFN-FF for ranking conformers is [ConfRank](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01524).'%}
+A way to improve the performance of GFN-FF for conformer ranking is [ConfRank](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01524).'%}

-It is also possible to adjust the accuracy for the SCC convergence of xtb with `--acc <REAL>` and the maximum number of iterations with `--iterations <Integer>`.
-The latter is especially helpful if the wavefunction does not converge within the default of 250 cycles, *e.g.*, when very large and electronically complex systems are treated.
-However, if the SCC does not converge, it should be checked manually first before the number of iterations is increased as there might be systems that do not converge at all.
+You can also adjust the accuracy of the self-consistent charge (SCC) convergence in **xtb** using the `--acc <REAL>` flag and set the maximum number of iterations with `--iterations <INTEGER>`.
+The latter is particularly useful when the wavefunction does not converge within the default 250 cycles, which may occur in very large or electronically complex systems.

+However, if SCC convergence fails, it should first be checked manually before increasing the number of iterations, as some systems may not converge at all.

-More information on adjusting the SCC parameters can be found at the manual of [xtb](https://xtb-docs.readthedocs.io/en/latest/sp.html#accuracy-and-iterations).
+More details on adjusting SCC parameters can be found in the [xtb manual](https://xtb-docs.readthedocs.io/en/latest/sp.html#accuracy-and-iterations).